Adel1250/Vacation-Tracking-System/README.md

 + **System Admin**

 > A role responsible for the smooth running of the system’s technical resources (e.g., Web server, database) and for collecting and archiving all log files.

+## 4. Use Cases

++ **Manage Time**

+> Describes how employees request and view vacation time requests.

++ **Approve Request**

+> Describes how a manager responds to a subordinate’s request for vacation time.

++ **Award Time**

+> Describes how a manager can award a subordinate extra leave time (comp time).

++ **Edit Employee Record**

+> Describes how an HR clerk edits an employee’s information in the system.
+This includes setting all the leave time allowances and the maximum time that can be awarded by the manager.

++ **Manage Locations**

+> Describes how an HR clerk manages location records and their rules.

++ **Manage Leave Categories**

+> Describes how an HR clerk manages leave categories and their rules.

++ **Override Leave Records**

+> Describes how an HR clerk may override any rejection of leave time requests made by the rules in the system.

++ **Back Up System Logs**

+> Describes how the system administrator backs up the system’s logs.